 George Washington Smith Restages The Black Crook

-“The Black Crook” a theatrical extravaganza, was opened in 1866 and restaged in 1868.
+The Black Crook, a theatrical extravaganza, opened in 1866 and was restaged in 1868.
 During its very long run, the musical introduced generations of Americans to the art of ballet.
-Hundreds of dancers were used in its long run and tour, that lasted until 1909.
-It was the start of the Music Hall and Variety show.
+Hundreds of dancers were featured in its long run and tour, which lasted until 1909.
+It was the start of music halls and variety shows.

 Other Happenings in 1868